1920 - 1939

-In 1919 the engineer Adolf Waldrich (until then a partner of the company H.A.
-Waldrich Siegen) came to Coburg together with the engineer Emil Hardt.
-They took a small factory in the Gerbergasse with 20 employees and founded the firm "Globuswerke" in February 1920.
+In 1919 the engineer Adolf Waldrich (until then a partner in the company H.A.
+Waldrich in Siegen) came to Coburg together with the engineer Emil Hardt.
+They took a small factory in the Gerbergasse with 20 employees and founded the firm “Globuswerke” in February 1920.

 First they were engaged in the repair of machine tools, but soon they began to develop glass processing machines of their own.
 This branch of business developed so well that the existent rooms rapidly became too small.
 Therefore, they bought a building in Hahnweg (today's head office) and relocated there in 1926.
 Emil Hardt left the company, which from then on was called “Maschinenfabrik Adolf Waldrich”.